Development-Related Postgraduate Courses (EPOS) • DAAD

 Incomplete applications cannot be considered.

 When applying for more than one postgraduate course (maximum 3 courses), you have to submit one motivation letter explaining why you are applying for these specific courses and why you chose that priority.
+If this information is ignored, the application cannot be considered or an already awarded scholarship might be withdrawn.

 Please check with the requirements of the according University whether certified copies are required.